LeviPulford/portfolio/index.md

 <br><br>

-# Portfolio

-Below are examples of my work with brief descriptions.
+Below are examples and brief descriptions of my work.
 Click on the titles to view the full sample.

 ---